Ajun10/Homepage/README.md

 First of all, lets change the homepage to match YOU!
-Download the repository, unzip it, and open the file titled customHomepage in Notepad (on Windows), TextEdit (On macOS), Leafpad (On Linux), or any other text or code editor you use.
+Download the repository, unzip it, and open the file titled customHomepage.html in Notepad (on Windows), TextEdit (On macOS), Leafpad (On Linux), or any other text or code editor you use.

 To change the name, edit the (YOUR NAME HERE) blocks into your name.
 To change the background, download a .jpg picture, and call it background.jpg.